cloudmesh-community/book/chapters/data/mongodb.md

 [@www-github].
-MongoDB and Python represent a compatible fit considering that BSON (binary JSON) used in this NoSQL database is very similar to Python dictionaries, which makes the collaboration between the two even more appealing [@www-slideshare].
+MongoDB and Python represent a compatible fit considering that BSON (binary JSON) used in this NoSQL database is very similar to Python dictionaries, which makes the collaboration between the two even more appealing [@www-mongodb-slideshare].
 For this reason, dictionaries are the recommended tools to be used in PyMongo when representing documents [@www-gearheart].